 - New low-flow shower head

 - Three low-flow faucet aerators for kitchens and bathrooms

 - Toilet leak detection tablets

-- Three-tiered conservation rate structure which increases the volumetric costs with increased usage
+Paulding County uses a Three-tiered conservation rate structure to promote conservation, our rates increase the volumetric costs with increased usage

 The 40 Gallon Challenge is a call for residents and businesses to reduce our region's water use on average by 40 gallons per person, per day.
 The challenge began in 2011 as a voluntary campaign to increase water conservation.